Zero Waste Bathroom Products | Collab Post

 It’s aesthetically pleasing and simple to use.
 You must wet the stick under the tap first before applying it and then roll it around for a generous amount of time for full coverage.
 It did the job and worked well.
 My only downside – and it’s a mini – is that there is absolutely no scent and it’s hard to tell if you’ve used enough.

 I like scented deodorants, but I know that often the scent is synthetic and made with products harmful to the environment.
 The fact that Biork Deodorant is 100% natural is its USP and I respect that.
 Also, I like to know I’m fully covered when wearing deodorant and I did find myself reapplying this during the day, just in case – even when I wasn’t sweating or running around.

 Still, I rate this deodorant and think it’s a brilliant alternative to high-street roll-on deodorants.
 Well worth trying if you’re looking to change up your bathroom products for zero waste ones.

 You can purchase Biork Deodorant in the UK from Boobalou for £13.95.

 Yes, I seriously got sent floss in the post.
 And I LOVE it.

 Flossing is important, especially during lockdown when it was impossible to get a dentist appointment unless it was an emergency.
-As someone with historically disturbing experiences of dentists (mostly orthodontist to be fair) I like to keep my teeth, gum and mouth healthy.
+As someone with historically disturbing experiences with dentists (mostly orthodontists to be fair), I like to keep my teeth, gum and mouth healthy.

 That being said, I’ve struggled to find a zero waste floss as a lot of the products are not biodegradable and therefore harmful to the environment.
-However, Bambaw have created a mint flavoured floss that ticks all of the boxes.
+However, Bambaw has created a mint-flavoured floss that ticks all of the boxes.